-Mortgage loan documents will be delivered electronically through GUS.
-In cases when the system may be unavailable, or a transition to the system is occurring, documents may be delivered by encrypted email to the appropriate production team at https://www.rd.usda.gov/page/sfh-guaranteed-lender.
+Mortgage loan documents will be delivered electronically through the Agency's automated system of receiving documents.
+This is the preferred method.
+In cases when the system may be unavailable or a transition to the system is occurring, documents may be delivered by encrypted email to the appropriate production team.
 It is anticipated that all lenders will utilize the automated method when available.

-ACCEPT/INELIGIBLE Underwriting Recommendation
+ACCEPT/INELGIBILE Underwriting Recommendation